-Once the debt is 31 days overdue, the debt recovery officers based in the Central Income Team will review the debt and, where appropriate, contact the debtor by phone.
-If it is unlikely that we will receive immediate payment, consideration will be given to do one or a combination of, the following.
-This will be based on knowledge of both the customer and the nature of the debt:
+19 Once the debt is 31 days overdue, the debt recovery officers based in the Central Income Team will review the debt and, where appropriate, contact the

-- telephone and letter chasing up to the issue of the formal Letter Before Action (court approved document); - if the customer is an individual and lives in Staffordshire, could the matter be referred for a visit; - if the customer is either an individual living outside of Staffordshire or any commercial organisation (wherever they may be based), could the matter be referred to the debt-recovery agency; - the matter may be referred for legal action at any point; and - the matter may be referred to other local visiting officers, for example, a vulnerable client's social worker or other visiting staff used within portfolio areas. - If a debt has still not been paid after 90 days from the invoice date, we will consider making provision for the bad debt and if appropriate action the writing off of the amount to the revenue account. - The above procedures are a framework which should apply to all types of debt.
+- telephone and letter chasing up to the issue of the formal Letter Before Action (court approved document); - if the customer is an individual and lives in Staffordshire, could the matter be referred for a visit; - if the customer is either an individual living outside of Staffordshire or any commercial organisation (wherever they may be based), could the matter be referred to the debt-recovery agency; - the matter may be referred for legal action at any point; and - the matter may be referred to other local visiting officers, for example, a vulnerable client's social worker or other visiting staff used within portfolio areas. - 20 If a debt has still not been paid after 90 days from the invoice date, we will consider making provision for the bad debt and if appropriate action the writing off of the amount to the revenue account. - 21 The above procedures are a framework which should apply to all types of debt.
 However, we know that different categories of debt and different types of customer may need us to use other recovery cycles.
 Any change from the standard cycle must be agreed by the Director of Finance and Resources.